DTJF/libpruio/src/doc/_1_features.md

 -# IO mode (inaccurate ADC timing): the PRU is running in an endless loop and handles input and output lines of all subsystems at the same priority.
-Depending on the number of enabled subsystems and the step configuration, there may be some delay of up to 50 ns before the ADC subsystems starts again to fetches the next set of samples.
+Depending on the number of enabled subsystems, their usage and the ADC step configuration, there may be some latency (< 1 &micro;s) before the next ADC sampling sequence.

 -# RB mode (accurate ADC timing): the PRU is running in an endless loop and handles restarts of the ADC subsystem at prefered priority.
    Digital input and output gets only handled when the PRU is waiting for the next ADC restart.
-This may cause some delay of up to 50 ns before a digital output gets set or a digital value gets in.
+This may cause some delay (< 1 &micro;s) before a digital output line gets set or a digital value gets in.

 -# MM mode (accurate ADC timing): the PRU waits for a start command and performs a single measurement.
 It handles analog samples only (no digital IO available).

-Choose the run modus by setting parameter *Samp* in the call to function PruIo::config()
+The run mode gets specified by parameter `Samp` in the call to function PruIo::config()

 - `Samp = 1` for IO mode, starting immediately, running endless.